zooviee/IBM-Capstone-Project/README.md

 ## Conclusion:
 * Carve out budget in order to hire additional staff with skills needed to fill any gaps.
 * Set aside a budget or put a program in place to upskill those already employed.
-* Make adjustmentsin staff for those skills no longer in demand
+* Make adjustments in staff for those skills no longer in demand.

--